 The BWS Mentoring Programme is only open to Business Women Scotland Members.
 You can find out how to become a member here.
 We would encourage you to think about whatyou are looking for from a mentor.
 Once you have, you can apply online.
 The Mentoring programme will be open for 4 intakes over the course of the year.
-The next intake will open on Monday3rdAugust for two weeks.
+The next intake will be announced soon.

 How Will It Work?

 You will fill in a short application form with details on your business and your goals for mentoring.
 We will look at each application individually and then match the business to one of our mentors.
 From thiswe will make the introductions.
 The mentor will contact you to arrange the first meeting via your preferred method of contact (email/phone/video chat).

 The first two sessions are free to BWS members and are key to making the connection.
 After the first two sessions, you can discuss if you feel the partnership is mutually beneficial and progress fromthere.